Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Lyapunov rate decay

 \subsection{Three bounds}

-The first limitation is that intermediate time fidelity decay of a classically-chaotic quantum system goes as $f(t) \propto \exp(-t \min(\lambda, \Gamma))$ for classical Lyapunov exponent $\lambda$ and Fermi golden rule decay rate $\Gamma$.
+The first limitation is that intermediate time fidelity decay of a classically-chaotic quantum system goes as $f(t) \propto \exp(-t \min(\lambda, \Gamma))$ for classical Lyapunov exponent $\lambda$ and FGR decay rate $\Gamma$.
 This has been well established since the first papers on Lyapunov quantum fidelity decay \cite{jacquod2001golden, jacquod2009decoherence} and is shown in the QSM in Sec.~\ref{sec:noise_quantum}.
 The condition for observing the Lyapunov rate is then \textbf{bound (1)}:

 The initial golden rule decay rate $\Gamma_0$ and intermediate time golden rule decay rate $\Gamma$ are typically equal (see Fig.~\ref{fig:sims_fid_decay_and_slope_dif_n=10}(a) for small $\sigma$) so it is assumed that $\Gamma=\Gamma_0$ when drawing this bound in Fig.~\ref{fig:lyap_diagram}.